developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Flick for Alternate Chars

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will show alternate characters when a flick gesture is performed.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device shows alternate characters when a flick gesture is performed.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.